Kenil1311/Clinic/replit.md

-✓ All feature pages follow consistent template structure and design patterns ✓ Updated navbar dropdown navigation to link to all feature pages ✓ Created detailed FEATURE_PAGE_TEMPLATE.md guide for future development
+✓ All feature pages follow consistent template structure and design patterns ✓ Updated navbar dropdown navigation to link to all feature pages ✓ Created detailed FEATURE_PAGE_TEMPLATE.md guide for future development ✓ Fixed hero section opacity issues by removing data-aos animation attributes ✓ Added comprehensive CSS overrides to ensure all hero content displays at full opacity ✓ Implemented gentle typing animation for hero title while keeping all other content at full opacity ✓ Added JavaScript to force immediate visibility of all hero elements except animated title

 ## User Preferences